tabarra/txAdmin/dev_notes.md

 - [ ] add an fxserver changelog page
 - [ ] Social auth provider setup retry every 15 seconds
 - [ ] show error when saving discord settings with wrong token
-- [ ] break down playerController into separate files?
+- [ ] break down playerController into separate files!
 - [ ] rename playerController to playerManager?

 ## "in the roadmap"
-- [ ] Auto updater for txAdmin?
 - [ ] Check config management libraries (specially 'convict' by Mozilla and nconf)
-- [ ] Add "discord client id" in the admin settings, this would enable "/kick @user"
 - [ ] revisit the issue with server restarting too fast (before close) and the the bind failing, causing restart loop.
 Almost all cases were windows server 2012.
 - [ ] xxxxxx